Scheriproct

 This is not an exhaustive list of side effects.
 Further information regarding the safety of Scheriproct can be found in the patient information leaflet enclosed with your medicine.

-If you experience any side effects, whether they are listed above or in the patient information leaflet, inform your doctor or a pharmacist.
+If you experience any side effects, whether listed above or in the patient information leaflet, please inform your doctor or a pharmacist.

 What should I do if I experience the signs of an allergic reaction?